 - Place slices with grain of onion without cutting through completely, approx. 1/8 inch wide (strips should still be attached to the root)

-- Place 3 horizontal slices halfway up the onion without cutting through completely
+- Place 3 horizontal slice halfway up the onion without cutting through completely

 - Slice onion against grain approx. 1/8 inch cuts to stem